Embraer E-Jet family: E-Jets second generation

 In November 2011, Embraer announced that it would develop revamped versions of the E-Jet to be called the E-Jet E2 family.
 The new jets would feature improved engines that would be more fuel efficient and take advantage of new technologies.
 Beyond the new engines, the E2 family would also feature new wings, improved avionics, and other improvements to the aircraft.
 The move came amid a period of high global fuel costs and better positions Embraer as competitors introduced new and more fuel efficient jets, including the Mitsubishi Regional Jet.
 The new aircraft family also includes a much larger variant, the E195-E2 capable of carrying between 120 and 146 passengers.
 This jet better positions Embraer against the competing Airbus A220 aircraft.
 The PW1000G was previously selected for use on competing aircraft.

 In January 2013, Embraer selected the Pratt & Whitney PW1000G geared turbofan engine to power the E2 family.

 On 28 February 2018, The E190-E2 received its type certificate from the ANAC, FAA and EASA.
 It was scheduled to enter service in the second quarter of 2018.

+Production in India (E-175)

+Embraer and Adani Group of India signed a memorandum of understanding (MoU) in December 2025 on setting up a final assembly line in India for commercial aircraft having a seating capacity of 70–146 passengers.
+Adani Defence & Aerospace, the flagship company of the Adani Enterprises, signed an agreement with Embraer on 27 January at the Wings India to develop an integrated regional transport aircraft ecosystem in India.
+Firstly, an assembly line will be established followed by a phased increase in indigenisation to support India's Regional Transport Aircraft (RTA) program under the UDAN programme.

+On 21 February 2026, during the visit of Brazilian president, Lula da Silva, to India, Embraer signed an enhanced MoU with Adani Defence & Aerospace to establish a production ecosystem for E-175 in India.
+Piyush Goyal, the India Minister of Commerce and Industry was present when the Embraer CEO, Francisco Gomes Neto, exchanged the agreement with Adani Defence & Aerospace director, Jeet Adani.
+Under the agreement, a final assembly line (FAL) for the aircraft will be set up in India.
+This was an advancement from the initial MoU signed in January.

+Embraer expects a firm order of at least 200 aircraft to make the FAL facility in India feasible.
+Before that, the facility will act as a "completion centre", for painting the aircraft and fitting it with seats and other interior works before delivery.
+If the orders are placed, the FAL facility can be completed within 24 months of construction.
+The Embraer chief will also meet airline executives of Air India and IndiGo.
+Embraer has 15 supply chain partners from India.